US Star Pacific Wrecks Your donation today supports the next 15 years

 Construction

-Built by the Japanese.
-This was a large Japanese airfield complex, with two runways, a western runway of 4,500' and a second southern runway was 6,200 x 340' (as of October 10, 1943).
+Built by the Japanese Army as a large airfield complex, with two runways, a western runway of 4,500' and a second southern runway spanning 6,200 x 340' (as of October 10, 1943).
 There were larger bomber revetments to the west of the strip, with (24) revetments and an additional (27) to the east of the field, connected by taxiways to the two runways, for a total of (51) anti-aircraft defenses included (4) light guns, later upgraded.

 7th Koku Kyoikutai